atkison/CyberSecurityClub/README.md

 <b>Website:</b> uacrimsondefense.github.io<br>
 <br>

-## <b>Crimson Cyber Defense Competition Team</b>
+## [Meet the Crimson Defense H@ckers](/Crimson_Defense_H@ckers)
 Everyone from begginer level to advanced are welcome and encouraged to join the competition team.
 It is a great opportunity to learn more about cyber security and really dive deep into what it takes to solve complex cyber security problems.

-## [Meet the Crimson Defense H@ckers](/Crimson_Defense_H@ckers)
 The competition team is comprised of individuals motivated and driven to protect the world from any potential exploit or vulnerability.
 While both focused on hardening systems and pen-testing systems to make sure they are as secure as they can be, the Crimson Defense H@ckers work tirelessly day in and day out.
 They are an elite security group and there isn't a problem too difficult for them to solve.
 Head over to the Crimson Defense H@ckers directory and meet the team!

 ## <b>Before You Start!</b>
 If you are looking to start solving your own challenges and learning about how to compete, if you do not already have a virtual machine set up to where you can solve these challenges go ahead and checkout the [Virtual Machines](Virtual_Machines) and follow the instructions on how to set up your own Ubuntu, Kali Linux, or Parrot OS virtual machine!